CommunityHiQ/Frends.Community.XmlSignature/README.md

 ### SignXml

-Signs a xml document (XMLDSIG).
-Takes Xml input either as a file or as a Xml-string and outputs a signed version of it.
+Signs a XML document (XMLDSIG).
+Takes XML input either as a file or as a XML-string and outputs a signed version of it.

 #### Input
 | Property  | Type  | Description |Example|